MeeFoundation/docs/src/Data_model.md

 - **Subject** -  kind of digital subject about which the agent stores information
 - **Person** - a natural person, a subclass of Subject.
 Each person has the following properties:
-  - A set of zero or more properties (e.g. givenName, etc.), called "claims".
-Those shown in blue above are illustrative only and not part of the Persona schema.
+  - **claims** - a set of zero or more properties.
+Here are a few examples:
+    - givenName
+    - familyName
+    - phoneticGivenName
   - **account** - an optional PersonalAccount at some other party's site or app
   - **correlation** - zero or more PersonRefs that act as a link to a target Person object representing another whoness of the link's source's person's selfness.
   - **knows** - zero or more PersonRefs that link to a Person representing some other person (other than the user)